mmtk/mmtk-core/docs/team/pull_request.md

 should be tested with by adding a comment like below (see https://github.com/mmtk/mmtk-core/blob/master/.github/workflows/pr-binding-refs.yml).
 If there are multiple comments that match, the first one is effective.
 If the info is missing for a binding, the default repo (`mmtk/mmtk-X`) and branch (`master` for most bindings) will be used instead.
+Julia is different: the MMTk binding lives in the Julia repository, so use `JULIA_REPO` and `JULIA_REF` to select the Julia checkout for testing.

 Note that OpenJDK 11 and OpenJDK 21 are considered two bindings.
 Their default repos are both `mmtk/mmtk-openjdk`, but their default branches are `jdk-11` and `jdk-21`, respectively.
 We can